99ltaylor/Accessio/README.md

 * Buy a house?<br>
 * Travel abroad during Covid?<br><br>

-Accessio finds relevant websites, reads, compares and summarises them, to create a step-by-step visual flow chart to guide you on what needs to be done, and when.
+Accessio finds relevant websites, reads, compares and summarises them, to create a step-by-step visual flow chart that guides you on what needs to be done, and when.

 <h2>Technology</h2>